Pavel-Khan17/Django-CURD/README.md

 # Django-CURD
-A CURD application constructed with django
+A CURD application constructed with django with search and short functionality